 Iron is an essential mineral involved in many enzyme functions needed for energy production, healthy metabolism, support overall cellular health and to maintain general wellbeing.

-Iron is needed to produce a protein in our body called hemoglobin which is found in red blood cells.
-Hemoglobin carries oxygen from your lungs and transports it throughout your body supplying oxygen to your brain, tissues, muscles, and cells.
-When we have, insufficient iron levels our bodies cannot produce enough hemoglobin and therefore we starve our body of oxygen which is also known as anemia.
+Iron is needed to produce a protein in our body called haemoglobin which is found in red blood cells.
+Haemoglobin carries oxygen from your lungs and transports it throughout your body supplying oxygen to your brain, tissues, muscles and cells.
+When we have, insufficient iron levels our bodies cannot produce enough haemoglobin and therefore we starve our body of oxygen which is also known as anaemia.

-Iron deficiency anemia is when hemoglobin levels are so low that the blood is unable to carry oxygen to the cells making us feel fatigued and low energy.
-Naturopath’s look for koilonychia as a sign of anemia which you can look for right now to determine if you may have an iron deficiency.
-Koilonychia is also known as spooning of the nails which are flat or concaved nail beds and are accompanied with thin nails.
+Iron deficiency anaemia is when haemoglobin levels are so low that the blood is unable to carry oxygen to the cells making us feel fatigued and low energy.
+Naturopath’s look for koilonychia as a sign of anaemia which you can look for right now to determine if you may have iron deficiency.
+Koilonychia is also known as spooning of the nails which are flat or concaved nail beds and is accompanied with thin nails.
 Ridges in the nail (vertical lines) can indicate low stomach acid and therefore impacts the assimilation of iron and other essential vitamins and nutrients.

 • Chronic fatigue

 • Shortness of breath

 • Poor sleep quality

 • Heart palpitations